W-Squared/ImagePipeline/README.md

 5. Once the build is running, keep an eye on the terminal for any errors that may occur and address accordingly

 # Contribute
-If you wish to contribute, make a development branch and a PR when you're ready.
-Be sure to have your PR approved before it's merged into the main branch.
+If you wish to contribute, make a development branch and a PR when you're ready